alray31/esphome-dewenwils-ptw04/README.md

 ### Safety Features

-- **Always OFF at boot:** Relays are forced LOW immediately at startup via `on_boot priority: 800`, before any ESPHome initialization occurs.
-The load never pulses on during boot. **can be modified to fit your needs
+- **Always OFF at boot:** A RESET pulse is sent immediately at startup via `on_boot priority: 800`, clearing the bistable relay memory before any ESPHome initialization.
+The load never turns on unexpectedly during boot, regardless of the relay's previous state.
 - **No state restore:** `restore_mode: ALWAYS_OFF` ignores any previously saved state — the heater always starts OFF after a power outage or restart. **can be modified to fit your needs
 - **Dual-phase switching:** Both relays (L1 and L2) are always toggled simultaneously to safely interrupt both phases of the 240VAC circuit.